steveschnepp/blog.pwkf.org/_posts/2023-07-20-update-or-new.md

 ## If Posts are Updated

-On the other hand, the internet is filled with obsolete informations or, at worst, plain wrong informations.
+On the other hand, the internet is filled with obsolete information or, at worst, plain wrong information.
 Therefore **some** cleanup is very beneficial.

 Having to jump through several updates isn't great either.
 Updating all the previous posts to always point to the latest one will not work, as I'm lazy and I might even miss some.